Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Insoluble fiber.
 This is found in whole grains, cereals, and certain fruits and vegetables (such as apple skins, corn, and beans).
 Insoluble fiber is made up mainly of plant cell walls.
 It may prevent constipation and reduce the risk of certain types of cancer.

 Soluble fiber.
 This type of fiber is found in oats, beans, nuts, and certain fruits and vegetables (such as strawberries and peas).
 Soluble fiber turns to gel in the digestive system, slowing the movement of the digestive tract.
 It helps control blood sugar levels and can reduce cholesterol, which may help lower the risk of heart disease.
-It can also help prevent constipation and certain types of cancer.
+Soluble fiber can also help control appetitie.

 Ask your doctor about a fiber supplement.
 (Always take fiber supplements with a large glass of water.)